RishithReddy9/SmartRoute/Readme.md

-# 🚚 SmartRouteX – AI-powered Route Optimization for Last-Mile Logistics
+# 🚚 SmartRoute – AI-powered Route Optimization for Last-Mile Logistics

-SmartRouteX is a real-world-ready logistics route planner that optimizes delivery or pickup routes using Google Maps and Google OR-Tools.
+SmartRoute is a real-world-ready logistics route planner that optimizes delivery or pickup routes using Google Maps and Google OR-Tools.
 Designed for logistics companies, delivery startups, and route-based businesses, the app finds the most efficient paths between a central depot and multiple delivery points based on travel distance, time windows, and package load.

 > 📍 View optimized routes on an interactive map with clearly numbered stops
 > ⚙️ Integrate real road conditions with Google Directions API